alexconst/terraform_recipes/elasticsearch_cluster/README.md

 Elasticsearch cluster behind an AWS ELB.

 - 3 Elasticsearch nodes
-- AWS ELB with stickiness enabled
+- AWS ELB with stickiness enabled, but the expiration is set to 10s as to allow checking the ELB in action
 - creates security groups for the Elasticsearch nodes (opens port 22 and 9200) and the AWS ELB (opens port 9200)